About Vocational Education and Training (VET)

 How do I include VET in my VCE or VCAL?

 1. Complete a VCE VET program

-There are 24 VCE VET programs to choose from.
-Information on each of the VCE VET programs is available on the VCAA website.
+There are 24 VCE VET programs with 42 qualifications to choose from.
+Information on each of the VCE VET programs is available on the Victorian Curriculum and Assessment (VCAA) website.

 VCE VET units contribute towards satisfactory completion of your VCE or VCAL and will give you a qualification that is recognised around Australia.